Treats severe pain and drug dependence.

 - Weight gain

-What to expect when you start Methadose (Methadone)Skip what to expect section.
+What to expect when you take Methadose (Methadone)Skip what to expect section.
 Skip to Risks & Warnings section.

 - Long-acting opioid for moderate to severe pain.